 Taxi in Rome can be pricey.
 The easiest way to get a taxi is to find the nearest taxi stand.
-In the center city they can be found at the main squares or piazzas such as Piazza Venezia, Piazza Argentina, Piazza San Silvestro, Piazza Barberini, Stazione Termini, etc. During the rush hour (4pm-8pm), as in all cities, it can be difficult to find a taxi.
-Taxis can be radio paged but remember that you’ll pay for the time it takes to get to you not just from the time you enter the cab.
-There is a fixed (flat rate) fee for taxis going between the city (defined as inside the Aurelian Walls) and the two airports, Fiumicino and Ciampino.
-The fixed fee to & from Fiumicino is € 48,00 and to & from Ciampino is € 30,00.
+In city centre, taxis can be found in the main squares or piazzas such as Piazza Venezia, Piazza Argentina, Piazza San Silvestro, Piazza Barberini, Stazione Termini, etc. It can be difficult to find a taxi during rush hour (4pm-8pm).
+You can call the taxi companies to book a cab, but remember that you are going to pay also for the time that the taxi takes to get to you, not just from the time in which you get on the cab.

 There are two subway lines, A and B.

-Both lines intersect at Stazione Termini.
+Both lines meet at Stazione Termini.

-The Express Lines cover longer distances and make fewer stops but run frequently.
-Another bus service, COTRAL, serves the outer suburbs and outlying regional areas but run less frequently.
+The Express Lines cover longer distances and make fewer stops, but run frequently.
+Another bus service, COTRAL, serves the outer suburbs and outlying regional areas, but run less frequently.

 From 12 am (midnight) to 6 am there are special Night Lines which cover different areas of the city and run approximately every 20 minutes.